tuck1s/smtp-traffic-gen/README.md

 ## Safety first: block outbound port 25

-Before sending traffic,  disable outbound port 25 to avoid messages leaving your server, while allowing connections to your `localhost`.
-Here's how to do that on Ubuntu:
+Before sending traffic,  disable outbound port 25 to avoid messages leaving your server.
+Here's how to do that on Ubuntu, while allowing connections to your `localhost`.
 ```
 sudo su -
 apt-get install iptables-persistent